Gabon

 Capital: Libreville

-Known as “the place of the river,” Libreville is a city rich in culture and history.
-As Gabon’s capital, it boasts a unique blend of African and French influences, reflected in its architecture, cuisine, and lively arts scene.
-Historically significant as a former slave port, Libreville has evolved into a hub of commerce and education, with expansive parks and beautiful coastal scenery that symbolize its growth and resilience.
+Known as “the place of the river,” Libreville is full of culture and history.
+As Gabon’s capital, it blends African and French influences, seen in its architecture, food, and arts.
+Once a slave port, the city has become a center of commerce and education, with beautiful parks and coastal scenery that reflect its growth.

 πŸ“œ Timeline of Libreville